keras-team/keras-io/templates/getting_started/faq.md

     optimizer.apply_gradients(zip(gradients, model.trainable_weights))
 ```

-This examples does not include a lot of essential functionality like displaying a progress bar, calling callbacks,
+This example does not include a lot of essential functionality like displaying a progress bar, calling callbacks,
 updating metrics, etc. You would have to do this yourself.
 It's not difficult at all, but it's a bit of work.